dhyeyinf/kaggle-Competetions/README.md

 # Kaggle-Competetions
-Git Repo for kaggle Competetions attempted by me
+Git Repo for kaggle Competetions attempted by me.